-When you file for divorce in California, any property you acquired prior to marriage, during your marriage by gift, devise, or bequest, or after the date of legal separation will be deemed separate property.
-You are entitled to keep all of your separate property upon the dissolution of your marriage.
+When you file for divorce in California, any property you acquired prior to marriage, during your marriage by gift, devise, or bequest, or after the date of legal separation is deemed separate property and will remain legally yours upon the dissolution of your marriage.

 Community Property Assets & Debts

-Any acquired asset or debt or income earned by a married person while living with a spouse is community property.
-California law requires the community estate to be divided equally between divorcing spouses unless agreed otherwise by each spouse.
-Community property includes, but is not limited to the following:
+Any acquired asset, debt, or income earned by a married person while living with a spouse is community property.
+California law requires the community estate to be divided equally between divorcing spouses unless otherwise agreed upon by both parties.

 - Bank accounts and cash